Frequently Asked Questions

 When students return to school, school districts must determine if individual students are to receive make-up services for those services that were missed.
 This is called compensatory education, and generally, the need for compensatory education will be determined through assessment and the IEP process when students return to school.
 Any disagreement you may have with a school district over instruction, services and compensatory education are subject to due process procedures.

 IMPLEMENTATION OF THE INDIVIDUALS WITH DISABILITIES EDUCATION ACT

 Are my child's rights under the Individuals with Disabilities Education Act (IDEA) at risk due to school closures?

-As part of the Coronavirus Aid Relief, and Economic Security (CARES) ACT that Congress passed last month, U. S. Secretary of Education Betsy Devos was given thirty days to decide whether to propose possible waivers to portions of the IDEA to provide states and school districts flexibility to respond to the health crisis.
+No. As part of the Coronavirus Aid Relief, and Economic Security (CARES) ACT that Congress passed last month, U. S. Secretary of Education Betsy Devos was given thirty days to decide whether to propose possible waivers to portions of the IDEA to provide states and school districts flexibility to respond to the health crisis.
 Ms. DeVos declined to seek Congressional waivers for the IDEA rights to a free appropriate public education (FAPE) in the least restrictive environment (LRE).

 What do I do if I feel that the school district is not providing adequate support for my child?

 Under the IDEA and related state law, your child's school district is obligated to provide IEP supports to meet your child's unique needs.
 If that is not happening, consider contacting a special education attorney or advocate for help.